-For BIG-IP SSL Orchestrator in an outbound traffic topology, a local CA certificate and private key are required to re-sign the remote server certificates for local (internal) clients.
-For BIG-IP SSL Orchestrator in an inbound traffic topology, remote clients terminate their SSL/TLS sessions at the F5 system, so it must possess the appropriate server certificates and private keys.
+For SSL/TLS orchestration in an outbound traffic topology, a local CA certificate and private key are required to re-sign the remote server certificates for local (internal) clients.
+For an inbound traffic topology, remote clients terminate their SSL/TLS sessions at the F5 system, so it must possess the appropriate server certificates and private keys.
 Refer to the F5 support article on managing SSL/TLS certificates for F5 systems to understand the procedure.